Mark Messner: Career overview and honors

 Messner was the first position player in the Big Ten Conference to be selected as a first-team all-conference player in four consecutive years.
-Only one other Michigan player, Chris Hutchinson (1989-1992), has matched the feat.
+Only one other Michigan player, Chris Hutchinson (1989–1992), has matched the feat.
 In four years at Michigan, Messner totaled 248 tackles and five fumble recoveries.
 He remains Michigan's all-time career leader in tackles for loss (70), tackles for sack yardage (376 yards), sacks (36), and sack yardage (273 yards).
 He was also Michigan's sack leader each year from 1985 to 1987.

 In 2014, Messner was inducted into the University of Michigan Athletic Hall of Honor.
 He has also been included on the ballot for possible induction into the College Football Hall of Fame in both 2013 and 2014.

 Professional football

-Messner was drafted in the sixth round (161st overall pick) of the 1989 NFL Draft by the Los Angeles Rams.
+Messner was selected in the sixth round (161st overall pick) of the 1989 NFL draft by the Los Angeles Rams.
 He was drafted lower than had been anticipated, and an Associated Press story reported that NFL representatives believed his speed and size (6'3", 255 pounds) made him "too small for an NFL defensive tackle and too slow for a linebacker."

 Messner appeared in only four regular season games, none as a starter, for the Rams during their 1989 season.
 On January 14, 1990, he sustained a career-ending knee injury in the 1989-90 NFC Championship Game against the San Francisco 49ers and never played in another game.
 The injury resulted in tears to his anterior (ACL), lateral and medial cruciate ligaments.
 Messner recalled, "My knee injury was a dandy for my one and only football injury ...
 Last time I ever put on football gear.
 Bad day!"